 Address: 5085-222 Covas do Douro – Portugal

-Casa Ferreirinha Wine Tasting
+Casa Ferreirinha Douro Valley Wine Tasting

-Address: Tabuaço, Douro Valley.
+Address: Valença do Douro, Tabuaço, Douro Valley

 Tours: Book your tour in advance and be prepared to relish the astonishing views of the Douro Valley

-Hours: November – February, 10:30 am – 1:00 pm and 2:00 pm – 5:30 pm; March to October, 10:30 am – 6:30pm
+Hours: From November – February, Open from 10:30 am – 1:00 pm and 2:00 pm – 5:30 pm.
+From March to October, Open 10:30 am – 6:30 pm

 The vineyard also features a small agrotourism Quinta do Tedo B&B where you can stay and explore the region.

-Free bicycles are provided to guests and activities such as hiking, canoeing bird watching are available.
-Located on the hilly slopes around the picturesque Tedo river, you’ll enjoy spectacular views of the valley.
+Free bicycles are provided to guests and activities such as hiking, canoeing, and bird watching are available.
+Located on the hilly slopes around the picturesque Tedo River, you’ll enjoy spectacular views of the valley.

-Quinta do Tedo Wine Tastings
+Quinta do Tedo Organic Douro Valley Wine Tastings

-Address: Folgosa, Douro Valley
+Address: N-222 M512, Folgosa, Douro Valley

 B&B: Check pricing for your stay at Quinta do Tedo